kiat/codeAssist/docs/CodeAssist_Design_Doc.md

 # Summary

-CodeAssist aims to be a free open-source alternative to tools like Gradescope.
+CodeAssist aims to be a free open-source feedback system for programming courses that can be used in different computer science courses to provide automated rapid feedback about students' programming assignment submissions.
+CodeAssist provides feedback on students' code in a variety of forms regarding different aspects of their program code, for example, code debugging, code efficiency, code style, and object-oriented design patterns.

 To start, we will offer some basic functionality for both instructors and students:

 **Instructors**